PI31 is a positive regulator of 20S immunoproteasome assembly

 Abstract

-PI31 ( P roteasome Inhibitor of 31 ,000 Da) is a 20S proteasome-binding protein originally identified as an inhibitor of in vitro 20S proteasome activity.
-Although recent studies have provided a detailed structural basis for this activity, the physiologic significance of PI31-mediated proteasome inhibition remains uncertain and alternative cellular roles for PI31 have been described.
-Here we report a role for PI31 as a positive regulator for the assembly of the 20S immuno-proteasome (20Si), a compositionally and functionally distinct isoform of the proteasome that is poorly inhibited by PI31.
-Genetic ablation of PI31 in mammalian cells had no effect on the cellular content or activity of constitutively expressed proteasomes but reduced the cellular content and activity of interferon-γ-induced immuno-proteasomes.
-This selective effect is a consequence of defective 20Si assembly, as indicated by the accumulation of 20Si assembly intermediates.
-Our results highlight a distinction in the assembly pathways of constitutive and immuno-proteasomes and indicate that PI31 plays a chaperone-like role for the selective assembly of 20S immunoproteasomes.
+Proteasome inhibitor of 31,000 Da (PI31) is a 20S proteasome-binding protein originally identified as an inhibitor of in vitro 20S proteasome activity.
+Although recent studies have elucidated a detailed structural basis for this inhibitory activity, the physiological significance of PI31-mediated proteasome inhibition remains uncertain, and multiple alternative cellular roles for PI31 have been described.
+Here, we report a role for PI31 as a positive regulator for assembly of the 20S immunoproteasome (20Si), a compositionally and functionally distinct isoform of the proteasome that is poorly inhibited by PI31.
+Genetic ablation of PI31 in mammalian cells had no effect on the cellular content or activity of constitutively expressed proteasomes but reduced the cellular content and activity of interferon-γ-induced immunoproteasomes.
+This selective effect results from impaired 20Si assembly, evidenced by the accumulation of 20Si assembly intermediates.
+Our results highlight a distinction in the assembly pathways of constitutive proteasomes and immunoproteasomes and indicate that PI31 plays a chaperone-like role in the selective assembly of 20S immunoproteasomes.

 Article activity feed